BETTlM/BETTlM/README.md

 # 💫 About Me:
-I'm currently pursuing my undergrad<br>Interested in IoT and Electronics
+I'm currently pursuing my undergrad<br>Interested in Coding and gaming.

 ## 🌐 Socials: